Support / Bob PetHair / Replace the Screen

 What You Need: (click to shop)

-To replace the screen on Bob PetHair Plus, you will need a Phillips head screwdriver, a flat head screwdriver, and a new screen.
+To replace the screen on Bob PetHair, you will need a Phillips head screwdriver, a flat head screwdriver, and a new wheel.

 Before starting any repair on Bob, turn his side power switch OFF and remove his dustbin.

 Then, flip Bob over onto a flat surface and remove his main brush using the flat head screwdriver.

 Keep all removed screws and parts safely aside, as they may be needed for later reasse mbly.

 Use a Phillips head screwdriver to remove the 6 screws on Bob’s underside that hold him together.

 One screw on each side of the front wheel.
 One screw to the right of the main brush motor.

 One screw on each side of the dustbin.
 The final screw is in the brush compartment.

 Bob’s cover is no longer secured, so hold the top and bottom together as you carefully flip him back onto his wheels.